ajaygautam/ajaygautam-com/_posts/2015-11-15-configuration-as-code.md

 In this context, _configuration_ mostly refers to elements that change often: such as CVS files, JSON config that hold feature flags, Spreadsheets that hold rules that tell a system how to process data.

 # Benefits of a Configuration System
+At a high level, a Configuration system is a set of tools build around a versioned data store for configuration data.
+These tools enable users to manage configuration and performs automated deployment of configuration to their destination locations.

 ## Single source of truth
 There is one place and only one place where all the configuration lives.
 Everybody knows the system of record, and no one looks for or maintains configuration anywhere else.